 Mr. Hoc explains that the first step would be to get a 20 million dong ($880) loan from the local “Social Policy Bank”, which has a low-interest rate.
 Ngoc explains to me that this is a government program that lends money to “the poor and vulnerable people” to start their business.
 AEPD’s good relationship with the local authorities guarantees a low-interest rate for Mr. Thin’s family.
 This money will be used to buy fertilizer, which is the first step in the grapefruit business plan.
 After that, Mr. Thin will depend on donors to get the seeds for the trees.
 AEPD, Ngoc tells me, never give a family the complete package.
 They give them the tools, to get the family’s commitment, before giving the financial assistance that buys the seeds, animal, etc. One of the outreach workers’ most important roles is to connect the families with local authorities and make them aware of available resources.

 The calculations continue and Mr. Thin’s sister-in-law comes to do the writing since the neighbor had to leave. grapefruit, I’m told, has a stable price so it is unlikely that the price will drop.
-In the end, Mr. Hoc estimates that in 3 years, the family will make 268million dong ($11,800usd), an average of 7.4 Million dong ($325 USD )per month.
+In the end, Mr. Hoc estimates that in 3 years, the family will make 268 million dong ($11,800), an average of 7.4 Million dong ($325) per month.
 The calculation counts on 300 of the 500 trees giving fruit.
 It is worth noting that the family won’t start making money until the third year.

-In the end, the sister in law reads the agreement out loud for Mr. Thinh, who agrees with the commitment and signs the paper.
+In the end, Mr Thin’s sister-in-law reads the agreement out loud for Mr. Thin, who agrees with the commitment and signs the paper.
 He then takes the business plan to the local authorities for the approval stamp.

 I take a few more pictures of husband and wife before leaving.
 Mr. Hoc asks for their permission to use the photos, which they grant us.
 He also explains that we can’t promise anything other than posting their stories and trying to get the support of donors.
 Mrs. Loan and Mr. Thin say they understand and then thank us once more.

 Mr. Thin and Ms. Loan are the primary caregivers of their sons, Nguyen Van Phan (23 years old) and Nguyen Van Lam (30 years old).
 Their sons’ quality of life is severely impacted by their cerebral palsy associated with the couple’s environmental exposure to Agent Orange.
 They had five children, all with cerebral palsy.
 Lam and Phan are the surviving two.
-Nevertheless, it is obvious that Mr. Thin and Ms. Loan take good care of their sons–keeping them clean and preserving their dignity.
+It is obvious that Mr. Thin and Ms. Loan cherish their sons, and do everything they can to preserve their dignity.